Our School Song

 Click here and sing along!

-We put the question of the authorship of the lyrics to some past students of the 40s and 50s.
+We posed the question concerning the authorship of the lyrics to some past students of the 40s and 50s.
 It would seem that, from those conversations, Vern Webber, former orchestra and choral conductor at the Margaret Street Campus is likely to have provided them.
 If so, we thank him retrospectively for his efforts.
 If any readers have further information regarding this, we would love to hear from you.

 They certainly convey the proud ethos of Toowoomba State High School to this day, 70 or more years later.